What is Endometriosis?

 Endometriosis Symptoms

 Pain is the main symptom of endometriosis.
 Endometriosis is very complex disease and the symptoms differ from person to person.
-Some symptoms of ednometriosis correlate with other medical conditions, making diagnosis even more difficult.
+Some endometriosis symptoms correlate with other medical conditions, making diagnosis even more difficult.
 The stage of the disease does not always correlate with the level of pain.
-Some symptoms are due to organs being affected directly or due to the irritation caused by endometriosis lesions.
+Some symptoms of endometriosis are due to organs being affected directly or due to the irritation caused by endometriosis lesions.

 Endometriosis can be symptomatic or asymptomatic, although, with the right questions / clinical investigations, an asymptomatic patient can become symptomatic.
-Also, in cases of asymptomatic (pain wise) endometriosis, if fertility is affecte, then this becomes symptomatic, as infertility is a symptom of endometriosis.
+Also, in cases of asymptomatic (pain wise) endometriosis, if fertility is affected, then this becomes symptomatic, as infertility is one of symptoms of endometriosis.
 The pain can be cyclic or acyclic, but it usually gets worse during menstruation.

 • Pain before, during or after periods